amirmff/mirza_pro/DEPLOYMENT.md

-# Mirza Pro - Deployment Guide
+# Mirza Pro - Deployment Guide (redirect)

-Complete deployment guide for Mirza Pro Telegram Bot with Web Panel.
+The up-to-date deployment and operations guide has moved to docs/DEPLOYMENT.md.

+Please see: docs/DEPLOYMENT.md

 ## 📋 Prerequisites